While growth has definitely pushed the country out of Phoenix, remnants of the western way of life remain to remind us of our roots.

 Everything ran smoothly for the Arizona National during the beginning of the next decade.
 A Quarter Horse show was introduced in 1964.
 Miss America —Arizona’s own Vonda Kay Van Dyke— visited the show in 1965.
 Later shows welcomed entertainers Slim Pickens and John Wayne.
 Hundreds of volunteers put in long hours, and it paid off with attendance hitting 25,763 in 1967.
 While the offices of the Arizona National have always been on the state fairgrounds, locations of the offices changed from the cattle barn to the newly constructed Coliseum in 1966.
-In 1968 the offices were reassigned to the second level of the State Fair grandstands and then one last move in 2002 to the historical Party Gras building housed the Arizona National offices from 2002 until 2017 when the old Maricopa County Fair offices above grandstands were remodeled and the Arizona National returned to the grandstands.
+In 1968 the offices were reassigned to the second level of the State Fair grandstands where they stayed until 2002.
+The historic Party Gras building housed the Arizona National offices from 2002 until 2017 when the old Maricopa County Fair offices above grandstands were remodeled and the Arizona National returned to the grandstands.

 The founding members of the Arizona National created a show format that has withstood the test of time.
 Determination and hard work from several hundred of the show’s members have propelled the show into the 21st Century.
-Seven classes of cattle are now represented: Angus, Brahman, Brangus, British White, Charolais, Hereford, Maine Anjou, Mini Hereford, Red Angus, All Other Breeds and a All Other Percentage division.
-Today, swine, sheep, goats and poultry are also exhibited.
-Attracting more than 1,800 entries from 19 states and over 9,000 spectators in 2013, the Arizona National Livestock Show continues to educate the public about the values of agriculture by providing a window into the western lifestyle.
+Eleven breeds of cattle are now represented: Angus, Brahman, Brangus, British White, Charolais, Hereford, Maine Anjou, Mini Hereford, Red Angus, All Other Breeds and a All Other Percentage division.
+Today, swine, sheep and goats are also exhibited.
+Attracting more than 5,250 entries from 37 states and over 9,000 spectators in 2023, the Arizona National Livestock Show continues to educate the public about the values of agriculture by providing a window into the western lifestyle.

 The Arizona National is investing in the future of agriculture and awards $40,000 annually in scholarships to students who have participated in the livestock show.
 Scholarships are awarded to students currently enrolled in a college or university and who have demonstrated an interest in agriculture.

-The Farm Experience, Ranch Rodeo, an authentic Chuck Wagon Cook-off, and the Cowboy Classics Western Art & Gear Show are just a few of the events which take place during the Show.
+The Farm Experience, Ranch Rodeo and the Cowboy Classics Western Art & Gear Show are just a few of the events which take place during the Show.

 The Arizona National Livestock Show, Inc. is a nonprofit organization dedicated to supporting youth and promoting livestock and agriculture to the public while preserving our western heritage.